 Buddha was born in a kingdom in Nepal and attained enlightenment at Bodh Gaya.
 After enlightenment for most of his life Buddha was traveling in the area covered by the present day states of Bihar and Uttar Pradesh in India.
 In one of the last sermons to his disciple Ananda, Buddha said that the four most significant places of pilgrimage are Lumbini, Bodh Gaya, Sarnath and Kushinagar.
 A visit to these four places of pilgrim will constitute a Dharma Yatra.

 Shri Guru Nanak Dev Ji founded the Sikh religion.
-Guru Nanak and Panth (his followers) built the first Sikh temple at Katarpur in the state of Punjab in North India.
+Guru Nanak and Panth (his followers) built the first Sikh temple at Katarpur in the state of Punjab in Northern India.
 There was a succession of nine Gurus from Guru Nanak's death until 1708 with Guru Gobind Singh ji remaining the last guru in the succession.
 Most of the holy shrines of the Sikhs are located in the state of Punjab in north India.
 Places of pilgrimage include Anandpur Sahib, The Golden Temple, Hemkunth Sahib, Damdama Sahib and Manikaran Sahib.

 If you seek challenging rafting, then perhaps a rafting expedition along the river Sutlej would offer more satisfaction.
 This expedition offers up to level of 6 rapids.
 As one of the most difficult rivers to raft, the Sutlej River is wild with its rapids being tough and tricky.

-The lush green forests in India are home to a wide variety of wildlife to see on your India tour.
+The lush green forests in India are home to a wide variety of wildlife to see on your journey.
 The 59 National parks and numerous reserves and sanctuaries in the country offer safe home to its rich variety of flora and fauna.
 In the winter these wild life reserves also play host to a large number of migratory birds.

 Some of the National parks, popular among locals and visitors are: